Khan/slack-coup/README.md

 Deploying
 ---------
 To deploy your own, create a Google App Engine project, set `PROJECT` in the `Makefile`, and `make deploy`.
-Set up a slash command in Slack, pointed at `https://<whatever>.appspot.com`.
+Set up a slash command in Slack, pointed at `https://<whatever>.appspot.com`, optionally using the included file as the sender icon.